Thank you, Roosevelt Island, for caring, for your willingness to adapt, to care for others. And for being so strong in crisis.

 The diligence and capability of our markets staying stocked and staffed proved remarkable.

-While, I’m guessing, around half of us are self-isolating, those we meet on our daily walks are upbeat, even a little amused by it all.
+While, I’m guessing, around half of us are self-isolating, those we meet on our daily walks remain upbeat, even a little amused by it all.

 And it’s worth noting that, across New York City and the nation, there are now two distinct kinds of people: those who wear face masks in public and selfish bastards.